Attention

 It started as an accidental innovation stemming from necessity during World War II but soon developed into a systematic process under project management.
 Value analysis and value engineering is now helping companies across the globe save millions of dollars while improving their product quality.

-To understand this better, let us consider the project management triangle.
+To understand value engineering services better, let us consider the project management triangle.
 The quality of any manufactured product follows a trade-off among three key factors: Cost, time-to-market, and scope.
 Most product manufacturers aim to maintain a harmonious balance among these three factors, keeping the costs and time to market low but the scope of the product high.

 This balance is not always easy to achieve as every additional feature or functionality added to the product to enhance its scope is likely to increase its cost and time-to-market.
 While every product manufacturer faces a unique set of constraints in maintaining this balance in the project management triangle, the challenges faced by medical device manufacturers are more pronounced than others.